AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Proficiencies

-- Weapons: 1 simple weapon style of your choice
+- 1 simple weapon style of your choice
-- Armor: None
-- Tools: None
-- Saving Throws: None
-- Skills: 2 level of History, 2 level of Perception
+- 2 level of Perception

-### Equipment

-- 2 common 1st-level, arcana spell scrolls of your choice (already learned as a part of you getting the class)
-- An ink pen, a quill and 10 parchment papers
-- A research book

 - - -
 ## Class Features